rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/325_configuring_batch_logging.md

 You can configure the batch logging feature on a device that allows you to create a backup of device deployment logs in a single file in JSON format.

-Perform the following procedure to configure batch logging on a device.
+Perform the following procedure to configure batch logging on a device.</br>

 **Pre-requisite**: Ensure that you have onboarded a device to the rapyuta.io console and the device is online.